rmuit/PracticalAfas/README.md

 - A getDataBatch() method to assist in fetching a data set in multiple batches by calling the method repeatedly to get each batch.
-(This is useful for large data sets, when we need to specify a maximum 'take' parameter to calls.)
+(This is useful for large data sets, when we need to specify a 'take' parameter to calls.)

 - Conversions to/from AFAS country codes, normalizing the structure of a Dutch phone number and/or a physical address.
 These can be used for validating / converting values before sending them over.
-(They are not really integrated into the library, i.e. array values that are passed through normalizeDataToSend() / constructXML() are not automatically run through these methods.
+(They are not really integrated into the library, i.e. array values that are passed through normalizeDataToSend() are not automatically run through these methods.
 Maybe they should be.)

-- A normalizeDataToSend() method that will take an array with a custom (strict) format, and convert it to an array which is suitable for sending to an Update Connector through a REST client, as JSON.
-Plus a constructXml() method that will take the same array and convert it to an XML string which is suitable for sending through a SOAP client.
+- A normalizeDataToSend() method that will take an array with a custom (strict) format, and convert it to an array which is suitable for sending to an Update Connector.
+See just below.

 ### Calling Update Connectors through Connection::sendData()